colbyca/author-imitation/README.md

 This project implements an iterative generator-discriminator training loop for author imitation.
 The system trains GPT-2 generators to mimic a target author's writing style while using BERT-based discriminators to identify generated text.
 Using a technique similar tohard negative mining, we aim to iteratively improve the generator model by training it on generated text that the discriminator classifies as the target author.

+The training scripts were designed to be run on a Macbook Pro using the Metal API.
+Additional configuration may be required to use CUDA.

 ## Overview

 The project consists of several key components: